tonyaldon/etrad/README.md

    lines.
 For instance if *bob* is the character of the novel, you want to list all the piece of text where *bob* appears.

-3. You want a **uniq traduction** for all your text.
+3. You want a **uniq translation** for all your text.
 For instance, *bob* and *alice* are two character of a text and you start traducing parts of the text where *bob* appears.
 Next day you start traducing parts of the text where *alice* appears, and you have one paragraph where *bob* appears too.
-In that case, If you have already traduced piece of the paragraph while working on *bob* character, you want to be **notice** about the existing traduction, and directly working on this one.
-You don't want duplication of the traduction.
+In that case, If you have already translated piece of the paragraph while working on *bob* character, you want to be **notice** about the existing translation, and directly working on this one.
+You don't want duplication of the translation.

 # Motivation

 1. Talk with Marc.
-2. Think on text editing is amusing and challenging.
+2. Thinking about text editing is amusing and challenging.
 Think about that: working with text is a common task for a long time and we still have not a standard and clean way to do it.